as87321234/AnsiNist2K/README.md

 * Support Field Encryption based on X509 Certificate
 * Extract record type 10 as JPEG
 * Extract record type 14 WSQ fingerprint

+## JUnit

+To-do list:

+* Verify that AnsiNist2K can read and write AN2011_Sample_Data Traditional Encoding about 96 different test
+* Verify that AnsiNist2K can read and write AN2013_Sample_Data Traditional Encoding about 12 different test

 ## Status
 Project is: _in progress_